Which are the famous and amazing landmarks in South America?

 About 225,000 travellers visit the Galapagos islands every year.

-The world's largest 'extremely large telescope' is currently being constructed on Cerro Amazones mountain in northern Chile.
-The 'Very Large Telescope' (VLT) is already operated by the European Southern Observatory (ESO).
+The world's largest 'extremely large telescope' (ELT) is currently being constructed on Cerro Amazones mountain in northern Chile.
+Read more about the ELT here.
+Note: The 'Very Large Telescope' (VLT) is already operated by the European Southern Observatory (ESO) and a magnificent achievement.

 The Angel Falls in central Venezuela are the highest waterfalls in the world.
 The waterfall called Salto Angel in Spanish is 979 m/ 3,212 ft high.